pubkey/rxdb/orga/before-next-major.md

 - Add a `preMigrate` hook to the collection creation so that it can be ensured that all local non-replicated writes are replicated before the migration runs.
 - During migration, listen to the events of the new storage instance and store the last event in the internals collection
-- After the migration has run, the replication plugins start from that latest event and only replicate document writes that have occured after the migration.
+- After the migration has run, the replication plugins start from that latest event and only replicate document writes that have occurred after the migration.

 ## Refactor data-migrator

- - The current implemetation does not use pouchdb's bulkDocs which is much faster.
+ - The current implementation does not use pouchdb's bulkDocs which is much faster.
  - This could have been done in much less code which would be easier to understand.
  - Migration strategies should be defined [like in WatermelonDB](https://nozbe.github.io/WatermelonDB/Advanced/Migrations.html) with a `toVersion` version field.
 We should also add a `fromVersion` field so people could implement performance shortcuts by directly jumping several versions.
 The current migration strategies use the array index as `toVersion` which is confusing.